RakhithJK/libretro-Lakka-LibreELEC-wiki/Hardware-support.md

 On PC, you will have to flash a USB drive.
 This drive can be used as a live environment, allowing you to try Lakka on your hardware without installing it.
 The drive can also be used to install Lakka on your PC, but still does not support dual booting so it would be better to use a dedicated machine like a NUC.

 **Pros:** Can virtually run any core.
 The live USB mode is convenient.
 The shaders can work well.
 Modular.
-Officially supported by OpenELEC.
+Officially supported by LibreELEC.
+Less input lag.

 **Cons:** Can be noisy.
 IO can be slow if not using an SSD.
 Very expensive.
 You will see a lot of messages on boot, like the BIOS and the syslinux bootloader.
 Not easy to dual boot.
 Not easy to unplug the hard drive to mount it on your laptop.